 - Reverse osmosis

-Manganese is an essential element for the brain, nervous system and enzyme function, and other health benefits.
+Manganese is essential for the brain, nervous system and enzyme function, and other health benefits.

 Excess manganese can result in anemia, delayed growth, and reproductive problems.